 How to store this whipped cream recipe

 This homemade whipped cream recipe is best made the day of serving.
 However, it can be made up to one day in advance.
 Simply store it in an airtight container and refrigerate until you’re ready to enjoy.
-If the liquid separates from the cream, whip it again to incorporate the liquid (this will only take a minute or two).
-This whipped cream recipe is delicious on fresh fruit and strawberry shortcake, or eaten by the spoonful.
+If the liquid separates out, whip it again to incorporate the liquid (this will only take a minute or two).

 Can you use a KitchenAid for whipped cream?

-Yes, you can use a stand mixer or KitchenAid for whipped cream, using the whisk attachment.
+Yes, you can use a stand mixer or KitchenAid for this whipped cream recipe, using the whisk attachment.
 Follow the instructions below and allow the mixer to whisk to the desired consistency.
-Alex and I prefer whisking by hand versus using a KitchenAid for our homemade whipped cream recipe simply because we enjoy the satisfaction of making it with our own two hands.
-If you prefer, by all means use your KitchenAid for this whipped cream recipe!
+Alex and I prefer whisking by hand versus using a KitchenAid simply because we enjoy the satisfaction of making it with our own two hands.
+But if you prefer, by all means use your KitchenAid mixer!

 Looking for more easy dessert recipes?